Metalenz/InfiltrateRRule.jl/README.md

 end
 ```

-Note that we do need the second copy of the function, `_f`.
-If we didn't, we would call `rrule_via_ad(cfg, f, x, y)`, which actually just calls the same `rrule`, leading to a stack overflow.
+Using three layers, we are able to write the infiltrating `rrule` for `_f` without providing an `rrule` for `f`.
+This means that when we remove the macro, `f(x,y)` is defined as usual with an automatically derived `rrule`.
+If we only used two layers and wrote a custom `rrule` for `f` instead, that `rrule` would survive past the removal of the macro and require a restart of the Julia instance to remove\*.

+\* There may be a workaround for this, I haven't looked into it too much yet.

 ## Remaining Work

 1. Automatically generated internal function name for the second copy instead of using `_NAME_OF_ORIGINAL_FUNCTION`, since that name may be taken
 2. Conditional execution of `Infiltrator` since it relies on the user having `Infiltrator` in whatever namespace the macro is used. `Requires.jl` might be useful here
 3. Local variables within `f` aren't accessible because they live within `f`, not the `rrule`.
 They should be reproducible by manually re-running the calculations in the primal, but that's a fair amount of redundant computation.
-4. We can probably just make `f` wrap a call to `_f`, which reduces redundant code
+4. ~~We can probably just make `f` wrap a call to `_f`, which reduces redundant code~~ Done, see pt.
+6 below
 5. Better handling of dependencies in general; `Infiltrator.jl` and `ChainRulesCore.jl` are both required to be active in the namespace you want to `@infiltrate`.
-6. Better `Revise.jl` compatability.
+6. ~~Better `Revise.jl` compatability.
 If you remove the macro, the `rrule` still remains, so you need to restart the REPL.
-Ideally we'd like to avoid this.
+Ideally we'd like to avoid this.~~ Done by hacking in another layer of wrappers, still not the best solution
 7. A better name!
 8. Publish to the General registry